mdmdj/subsandwicher/docs/app-flow.md

                         --out <temp dir>\merge-N-M.ass
 ```

-The transaction is merge-in-TEMP and
--on-confirm: nothing is ever written
+The transaction is merge-in-TEMP and save-on-confirm: nothing is ever written
 next to the video until the user confirms.

 The CLI's stderr carries machine lines the controller parses: throttled